Andorra la Vella: Demographics

-Native Andorrans account for only a third (33.3%) of the population, with the plurality being Spaniards (43%), and notable minorities of Portuguese (11%) and Frenchmen (7%).
+Native Andorrans account for only a third (33.3%) of the population, with the plurality being Spaniards (43%), and notable minorities of Portuguese (11%) and French (7%).
 Most of the inhabitants are Roman Catholics.
 There is a high life expectancy of over 80 years.

 Culture

 The city is the country's cultural centre, with the Government Exhibition Hall acting as a main theatre and museum.
 The piazza outside the parliament building is also the location of a number of events, and the town hosts a music festival every winter.

 Languages

 Catalan is the official language, although Spanish, Portuguese and French are also spoken.